-The First-Year Experience (FYE) is the entry point for new Kapi‘olani Community College students attending college for the first time.
+The First-Year Experience (FYE) is the entry point for new Kapi‘olani Community College (KCC) students attending college for the first time.
 As with every new voyage, sometimes getting started is the hardest part.
 Don’t get discouraged, because FYE is here to help you figure it all out.
-If you have not applied to Kapi‘olani CC, we have information on how you can start the application process.
+Please complete the four steps below.

 Submit Online System Application